House on Eden

 House on Eden is a 2025 American found footage horror film directed, written, produced, and starring Kris Collins, in her feature directorial debut.
-The film follows Kris, Celina and Jay who encounter an ancient spirit that resides in an abandoned house deep in the woods.
+The film follows a trio of ghost hunting vloggers who encounter an ancient spirit in an abandoned house deep in the woods.
 The film was released in the United States on July 25, 2025, by RLJE Films and Shudder.
+Reception for House on Eden was negative.

 Plot

-A small team of vloggers—consisting of Kris, the boss/lead; Celina, her co-host; and Jay, their cameraman and editor—goes on a road trip to film an on-location episode at a cemetery for their ghost hunting channel.
-Spirits are high and the team playfully banters in their rented van.
+A team of ghost hunting vloggers—lead host Kris, co-host Celina and cameraman Jay—go on a road trip to film an episode at a cemetery for their YouTube channel.
+Though their spirits are initially high, Kris upsets everyone when she reveals she has not been driving them to the cemetery Celina researched, but to a different haunted location she discovered on the internet: the secluded "House on Eden Road."

-Kris upsets everyone when she reveals she has not been driving them to the cemetery Celina researched, but to a different haunted location, the titular "House on Eden."
-Kris researched this new location on her own, and knows little about it other than it is abandoned and a woman went missing in the area roughly 60 years ago.
-But Kris has high hopes that its unknown status and the forcibly unscripted nature of the unplanned location will launch her channel to new levels of popularity and is annoyed and incensed her team is not on board with her vision.
-Celina and Jay are displeased she did not consult or involve them, but agree to go along to the house, which is in the middle of nowhere and requires them to abandon their vehicle and drag their equipment through a wooded trail to reach.
+Through her research, Kris has learned that the house has been long-abandoned, and that a local woman went missing nearly sixty years earlier.
+Kris has hopes that its unknown status and the forcibly unscripted nature of the investigation will launch their channel to new levels of popularity.
+While Celina and Jay are displeased she did not consult them, they eventually agree to go along; they are soon forced to abandon their van and find the house on foot due to its secluded location.

-The team film b-roll footage in the forest as they walk to the house, and find signs that people have recently been in the area.
-All of the members keep believing they see something in the distance, though they dismiss these instances.
+The team film b-roll footage in the forest as they walk to the house, and find signs that people have recently been in the area, including the charred remains of a recent bonfire.
+They also briefly see something in the distance on their cameras, but dismiss it as "nothing."

-It is dark by the time they reach the house, which is a large manor in immaculate condition, appearing as if the owners simply walked away, leaving all of their belongings behind.
-The name "Lilith" is written above the door on an upstairs bedroom, and there is Lilith art and imagery throughout the house.
-Kris's internet search reveals that Lilith is a demon who pranks men and targets pregnant women.
-Celina is deeply uncomfortable and wants to leave, but Kris is increasingly snappy and derogatory towards her team as she demands they stay.